 Inflation risk is the risk that the value of assets or income from investments will be worth less in the future as inflation decreases the value of money.
-The annual inflation rate in the U.S. increased to 9.1% in June 2022, the highest annual inflation rate since November 1981, but decreased to 3.4% in December 2023 and further declined to 2.9% as of December 2024.
-Inflation has increased the wages paid to our employees and commissions paid to independent contractors.
+The annual inflation rate in the U.S. increased to 9.1% in June 2022, the highest annual inflation rate since November 1981, but decreased to 3.4% in December 2023.
+As a result, during 2023, the Federal Reserve increased the federal funds rate an additional 100 basis points in an effort to combat inflation.
+Inflation has increased the wages paid to our employees and independent contractors.
 Furthermore, our clients are also affected by inflation and increased interest rates.
 A significant and continued increase in interest rates and inflation would be expected to have a further negative impact on client demand for commercial real estate and demand for our services, which would, in turn, affect our profitability.